fbpx

 湿気(しっけ) (humidity) and 死刑(しけい) (death penalty)

 Yes, those are different words even if the English speaker finds them frustratingly similar.
+Japanese is full of these commonly confused words.
+Training your ear to hear them and then your mouth to speak them is crucial for your Japanese progress.

 Back to today's lesson.
 Here are the words we'll cover.
 Listen to the sound files and see if you can tell the difference.